-- a) Snaffles with a control plate (i.e Dr Bristol: if put incorrectly the edge of the plate causes excess pressure on tongue). - b) Any single or double jointed cable bits (may cause pinching of the tongue or cheeks) - c) Bits which place mechanical restraint on tongue (large immovable centre link causes excessive pressure on tongue)
+- a) Snaffles with a control plate (i.e Dr Bristol: if put incorrectly the edge of the plate causes excess pressure on tongue). - b) Any single or double jointed cable bits (may cause pinching of the tongue or cheeks) - c) Bits which place mechanical restraint on tongue (large immovable centre link causes excessive pressure on tongue). - d) Bits that can slide vertically creating a gag effect - e) Mouthpiece wings that restrict the reins to move freely.

+1.5 Snaffles

-1.5 Permitted Mouthpieces
+a) Permitted Mouthpieces

-1.6 Permitted Cheek pieces:
+b) Permitted Cheek pieces: